gabrielsanttana/google-keep/README.md

 $ npm start
 ```

-The application will be pop-up in the localhost browser on port 3000
+The application will be pop-up in browser on <a href="localhost:3000">localhost:3000</a>

 ## ⚖️ License: